25 Washington, DC Travel Tips to Avoid Missing Out

 Rent Bikes or Scooters and Cycle the National Mall and Tidal Basin to See the Monuments

-Capital Bikeshare payments are made at the station.
-To save money drop Capital bikes off at another station within 30 minutes, then grab another bike.
+Capital Bikeshare payments are made at docking stations.
+You can save money by dropping Capital bikes off at another station within 30 minutes.
+If you need more time, you can then pick up a different bike from the station.
 These are great ways to self-tour the Washington Monument, War Memorials, Lincoln Memorial and the memorials along the Tidal Basin as well.

 Alex and Bell biking with Capital Bikeshare bikes on the National Mall